-To this end the trustees have adopted and developed a Scheme of Delegation under which the governing board delegates a large proportion of its statutory duties to two committees:
+To this end the trustees have adopted and developed a Scheme of Delegation under which the governing board delegates a large proportion of its statutory duties to three committees:

-- Audit and risk committee - Finance committee
+- Audit and risk committee

+- Finance committee

+- Curriculum standards and Children committee

 These individual committees are responsible for the functions which have been delegated to them by the full governing board.
 They operate under their own terms of reference and in compliance with existing legislation, including the School Governance (Roles, Procedures and Allowances) (England) Regulations 2013.
-The committees meet in advance of each governing board meeting (3 times per year) with the exception of the first round of meetings in the Autumn term.
-The minutes of committee meetings are shared with governors to review in advance of each full GB meeting.
+The committees meet in advance of each governing board meeting (three times per year) with the exception of the first round of meetings in the Autumn term.
+The minutes of committee meetings are shared with governors to review in advance of each full governing board meeting.